imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 At the time of writing, I don't have the answer to my own question yet.
 But, I really hope the answer is **yes**, and I will try to make that happen.

-_The raw wedding images in this post are credited to [@matahatigraphy](https://www.instagram.com/matahatigraphy/?hl=en)._

 - REMEMBER:
   -- Be careful with words.
 It's kinda a sensitive topic.
 Make sure I'm being specific and not being general.
 Try to always use "me" instead of "you", or "we", or "us".
-  -- Credit MatahatiGraphy and mention their Instagram when possible (https://www.instagram.com/matahatigraphy/?hl=en), @matahatigraphy.
+  -- Credit MatahatiGraphy and mention their Instagram when possible (https://www.instagram.com/matahatigraphy/?hl=en), or simply "Instagram @matahatigraphy".